A case study of intersections on blowups of the moduli of curves: Intersections on logarithmic schemes

 \subsection{Intersection via strict transforms: logarithmic complete intersections}

 Olsson \cite{Ols03} has explained that there is no theory of the logarithmic cotangent complex $L_{X/Y}^{\mathsf{log}}$ of a morphism of logarithmic schemes that is perfectly parallel to the classical theory.
 It is not possible to construct a logarithmic cotangent complex $L_{X/Y}^\mathsf{log}$ for any morphism of logarithmic schemes, which at once reduces to the ordinary cotangent complex of a strict map, is represented by the logarithmic cotangent bundle for a logarithmically smooth map, is stable under logarithmically flat maps, and has a distinguished triangle associated to a composition.
 Consequently, there is no ``best" possible theory of logarithmic lci maps: there is no class of maps, closed under composition and logarithmically flat pullback, in which every logarithmically smooth morphism is a logarithmically local complete intersection, and the strict logarithmic lci maps are precisely the ordinary lci maps.
+We work with Olsson's version.
+However, Olsson proves that for logarithmically flat maps, his version coincides with Gabber's and since we have this assumption throughout, the reader may choose either formalism.

 We content ourselves with schemes which are \emph{logarithmically flat} over the base field.
 The assumption is not sharp, but simplifies the theory and covers the examples of Section~\ref{sec: related-problems} and more.